nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     Maps to service_plugins parameter in [DEFAULT] section

-The following parameters are mapped to values in the /etc/nova/nova.conf file on the Neutron controller:
+The following parameters are mapped to values in the /etc/nova/nova.conf file on the Neutron Controller:

+..
+Note:: These values for the parameters depend on the Nuage VSP configuration.

 ::